 Back then, bricks-and-mortar retail stores were king, and online shopping was an activity largely dominated by young tech-savvy consumers.

-The numbers back this up.
-According to a recent study of 1,300 Canadians, KPMG found that 66 per cent of all Canadians increased their online shopping habits during COVID-19.
-And it’s not just millennials who are stoking the e-commerce frenzy — 54 per cent of Canadians aged 55-plus say they are using online shopping services of large non-grocery retailers more often than in the past
+Last year, a KPMG study of 1,300 Canadians found that 66 per cent of all Canadians increased their online shopping habits during COVID-19, while 54 per cent of Canadians aged 55-plus said they were using online shopping services of large non-grocery retailers more often than in the past

 If you’re one of those planning to join the Cyber Monday rush, here are six tips to help you prep ahead of time and make your money go further.

 While Black Friday usually offers deeper discounts on big-ticket items — like cars, TVs or major appliances — Cyber Monday is better suited to smaller items that can be cheaply shipped, like smartphones, laptops, speakers, homeware and apparel.
 “Cyber Monday is a better day to shop for tech deals and smaller gifts.
 You’ll also see slightly better discounts online,” says Business Insider.

 There are a variety of websites that will help you locate the best Cyber Monday deals.
 Bargain/coupon sites like RedFlagDeals, Smart Canucks or FabulousSavings gather all the best Cyber Monday deals into one handy portal.
 You can also follow stores and brands on social media — Twitter, Facebook and Instagram — to stay up to date on any deals they’re promoting.

 Sandwiched in between Black Friday and Cyber Monday is Small Business Saturday, to help out the many smaller stores that are still recovering from the COVID-19 economic shutdowns.